 Both personal loans and lines of credit provide extra cash.
 Each is considered to be a form of credit and personal loans and lines of credit share many similarities, at least on the surface.
 In reality, personal loans and lines of credit operate quite differently from one another.
-Choosing between the two is largely a personal decision, although how you intend to use the money may also have a bearing.

 What Is A Personal Loan

 When most people use the term “loan” what they’re referring to is a personal loan.
 Personal loans are issued for a set amount of money with a specified interest rate and repayment period.
 Personal loans represent a form of installment credit because repayment of the loan is divided into specific amounts, called installments that are paid over time.
 Once the final payment has been posted, the loan is completely paid off, and the borrower’s balance returns to zero.

 With a personal line of credit, a lender will pre-approve you to borrow up to a maximum amount.
 You can take out as much money as you need — up to your line of credit maximum — at any given time.
 You generally get access to funds by writing a check, electronic transfer or, in some cases, with your ATM card.
 Read this article for a detailed analysis of the characteristics of a personal line of credit.

 What is the main difference between a personal loan and a line of credit?

 Securing a line of credit reassures the lender that you will do whatever you can to pay back the loan.
 Because if you don’t pay, the lender will take the collateral you put down and to recoup their losses.

 An unsecured loan, on the other hand, doesn’t need any sort of collateral.
 Lenders are willing to take a risk on this type of loan if you can prove you’re creditworthy.

 Here are some other major differences between a personal loan and a line of credit.